directus-labs/guest-authoring/deploy-directus-to-gcp/index.md

 ## Set up Repository on Google Cloud

 To deploy the `Dockerfile` created, you must set up a repository on the Google Cloud Platform.
-On the Google Cloud console, search for `repositories` and click on the Artifact Registry repositories (You'd need to enable Artifact Registry API if it is not enabled).
+In the Google Cloud console, search for `repositories` and click on the Artifact Registry repositories.
+(You may need to enable Artifact Registry API if it is not already enabled).

 Click on the `Create repository` button and create a new repository with the name `directus-repo` with the following details: